Part I

 The wisdom: Release the illusion of control while retaining your agency.
 Participate fully—but let the form of the outcome surprise you.

+Set intentions, take aligned action, then practice releasing attachment to specific results.
 If you’re gripping a result, return to intention and one small, values-aligned step.

 The Loneliness of Transformation